 3 tbsp soy sauce (Organic tamari is best for your body.)

-3 tbsp rice vinegar (May also use red wine vinegar.)
+3 tbsp red wine vinegar (May also use rice vinegar.)

 2 tsp sugar

 - Thaw chicken in a bowl of warm water.
-Fill a stock pot with 4 quarts of water; bring to a boil over medium/high heat.
+Fill a stock pot with 4 quarts of water; bring to a boil over med/high heat.

 - Place tenderloins in boiling water; turn down heat to medium; do not add salt.
 Cook for about 4 minutes, or until just faintly pink in center; do not overcook.
 Remove from water when done and place on a plate in refrigerator.
 SAVE BROTH.

 - Brew tea.
-Place sesame butter in a large bowl; add hot tea; stir until emulsified, or smooth and creamy (see photo).
+Place sesame butter in a large bowl, add hot tea, stir until emulsified, or smooth and creamy (see photo).
 Blend in garlic, soy sauce, vinegar, and sugar; set aside.
-(If chicken is finished while you are preparing sauce, proceed to step 6, and then come back to sauce.)
+(If chicken is finished cooking while you are preparing sauce, proceed to step 5, and then come back to sauce.)

-- Bring broth and 1 tsp of sesame oil to a boil in the stock pot; add pasta; turn down heat to medium; do not add salt, as this toughens the noodles.
-Stirring occasionally, cook for approximately 6-7 minutes, or until slightly chewy.
+- Bring broth-to which you have added 1 tsp of sesame oil-to a rapid boil over med/high heat in the stock pot.
+Add pasta and turn down heat to medium (do not add salt, as this toughens the noodles).
+Stirring occasionally, cook for approximately 6-7 minutes, or until al dente-slightly chewy.
 Drain pasta and immediately submerge in cold water to stop cooking process, set aside.